Buying baby feeding products

 Plastic bowls with high sides and a ‘lip’ or gripper on the edge for you to hold are convenient for when you're feeding your baby.

-But once your baby is trying to self-feed, bowls with lower, gently curving sides and a textured easy-to-grip rim all round the edge can help him or her keep control.
+But once your baby is trying to self-feed, bowls with lower, gently curving sides and a textured easy-to-grip rim can help him or her stay in control.
 The Oxo Tot feeding set is one example - we've given this product a First look review.

 ‘Hi-tech’ versions of feeding bowls include those with a compartment in the base where you can put hot water to keep the food warm, heat-sensitive bowls which change colour when the food is cool enough to eat, and bowls with a suction base which helps prevent spillages.

-Some parents find these innovations useful, although they're not a necessity and they can make the process of feeding more complex than it needs to be.
+Some parents find these innovations useful, although they're not a necessity and can make feeding more complex than it needs to be.

 Standard teaspoons are often too deep for babies to get a decent mouthful.
 Shallow spoons made from flexible plastic will help a young baby to feed - and are also liked by some babies as a teething accessory.